mdfarragher/DSC-FS/MulticlassClassification/DigitRecognition/README.md

 }
 ```

 The **Digit** type holds one single MNIST digit image.
-Note how the field is tagged with a **VectorType** attribute.
+Note how the **PixelValues** field is tagged with a **VectorType** attribute.
 This tells ML.NET to combine the 784 individual pixel columns into a single vector value.

 There's also a **DigitPrediction** type which will hold a single prediction.
 And notice how the prediction score is actually an array?
 The model will generate 10 scores, one for every possible digit value.